schoenemeyer/WRF-Azure/README.md

 ## For production runs we recommend Azure Batch

-You can visit the other Gitlab
+You can visit the this lab https://github.com/schoenemeyer/WRF3.8.1-in-Azure-Batch to learn how to run WRF in Azure Batch

 ### Acknowledgement